TheUnifox/UwUppPY/ReadMe.md

 # Building / Installing #
 ### Reccomended: ###
 Download the [UwUpp.zip](https://github.com/TheUnifox/UwUppPY/releases/download/v0.1.1/UwUpp.zip) from [the most recent release](https://github.com/TheUnifox/UwUppPY/releases).
 Extract all contents to a folder of your choice.
-Then finally use the included install.ps1 to install UwU++.
+Hit the windows key and type powershell, hit open as administrator on Powershell ISE.
+Click open, navigate to the folder containing install.ps1, and open it.
+Finally hit run to install UwU++!
 ### Alternate: ###
 Download [the source zip](https://github.com/TheUnifox/UwUppPY/archive/refs/heads/main.zip) or clone this repo using [git](https://github.com/TheUnifox/UwUppPY/edit/main/ReadMe.md#with-git) or [github desktop](https://github.com/TheUnifox/UwUppPY/edit/main/ReadMe.md#or-github-desktop).
 Extract all contents to a folder of your choice.
-Then finally use [buildAndInstall.ps1](/buildAndInstall.ps1) to build and install UwU++ from source.\
+Hit the windows key and type powershell, hit open as administrator on Powershell ISE.
+Click open, navigate to the folder containing [buildAndInstall.ps1](/buildAndInstall.ps1), and open it.
+Finally hit run to build and install UwU++ from source.\
 \
 You can now code in UwU++, and build it using ```UwUpp (your .uwu file name)```